lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 ## Generate a project with the Lagom archetype

 Choose a location on your file system for your Lagom projects.
 Maven will prompt you for a project name and will create a directory with that name that contains the build structure and Lagom example services.
+Note that it can take from a few seconds to a few minutes for Maven to download dependencies.

 To create your project, follow these steps: